isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cpumask_first.md

 [:octicons-tag-24: v6.3](https://github.com/torvalds/linux/commit/516f4d3397c9e90f4da04f59986c856016269aa1)
 <!-- [/FEATURE_TAG] -->

-Get the index of the first nonzero bit in the cpumask.
+Get the index of the first nonzero bit in the CPU-mask.

 ## Definition

-Find the index of the first nonzero bit of the cpumask.
+Find the index of the first nonzero bit of the CPU-mask.
 A `struct bpf_cpumask` pointer may be safely passed to this function.

 <!-- [KFUNC_DEF] -->